Sewdohe/NeoCode/readme.md

 - [ ] Have the installer install NERD front automatically (cross platform)
 - [ ] (maybe) ship Neovide binary inside the installer to futher simplify the setup
 - [ ] Set list of default installed language servers and treesitter parsers
+- [ ] Improve documentation
+- [ ] Integrate more VS-code keybinds to make transition easier for newbies